miguelknals/UN-EU-corpus-Demo-streamlit/README.md

 This has assured that the corpora have good quality and with probably very few few unalignment sentences or very disimilar sentences.
 Final corpora has total size of aprox 22.14M sentences/ 558M words.

-We have used OpenNMT toolkit, to replicate the Google's transformer model.
+We have used OpenNMT toolkit, to replicate the Google's transformer model, and its inferance CTranslate2 for an efficient translation.

 This repository has been designed to be deployed in streamlit as a public application  -> https://un-eu-corpus-demo.streamlit.app/